How deep can a cosmic void be? Voids-informed theoretical bounds in Galileon gravity: Conclusion

 \section{Conclusion}

 In this paper, we have introduced a new, void-informed viability condition, which directly applies to Galileon scalar-tensor theories.
-Because the criterion is expressed solely in terms of background quantities through a single function $f_{\rm MG}$, it can be imposed \textit{a priori}, on the same footing as ghost/gradient-stability and observational requirements, without solving the non-linear dynamics or performing $N$-body simulations.
-By enforcing the absence of an imaginary fifth force, this condition efficiently filters the Galileon parameter space, often more stringently than standard stability bounds, and excludes models that would otherwise appear viable while ensuring a physically meaningful description of cosmic voids.
-Indeed, applying this method to a chosen parametrization of $(\alpha_{\rm B},\alpha_{\rm M})$ within the $95\%$ C.L. of current constraints, we find that $\sim 60\%$ of the scanned parameter space is ruled out.
+Because the criterion is expressed solely in terms of background quantities through a single function $f_{\rm MG}$, it can be imposed \textit{a priori}, similarly to ghost/gradient-stability and observational requirements, without solving the non-linear dynamics or performing $N$-body simulations.
+By enforcing the absence of an imaginary fifth force, this condition provides an efficient additional filter of the Galileon parameter space and excludes models that would otherwise appear viable, while ensuring a physically meaningful description of underdense regions.
+For the specific parametrization considered in this work, we find that it can be more restrictive than the standard stability bounds in part of the parameter space.
+Indeed, applying this method to a chosen parametrization of $(\alpha_{\rm B},\alpha_{\rm M})$ within the $95\%$ C.L. region allowed by current constraints, we find that $\sim 60\%$ of the scanned parameter space is ruled out.

 We further provide a practical, redshift-dependent prescription to bound the maximum depth of cosmic voids via the minimum allowed density contrast, $\delta_{\rm min}(z)$, thereby quantifying how deep a void can be in a given model.
 This bound is governed by the same time-dependent background function $f_{\rm MG}$, and determines the maximum void's depth that can be reached without triggering an unphysical (imaginary) fifth force.